hendraanggrian/IIT-ITM536/assignments/exam.md

      moderator
 > 4. An inspection has a trained leader, while a walkthrough has no leader

-**B**.
-A walkthrough is led by the author, while an inspection is led by a trained moderator
+**B.** A walkthrough is led by the author, while an inspection is led by a trained moderator

 ## Problem 17